nurrony/hlsdownloader/README.md

 Downloads HLS Playlist file and TS chunks.
 It is useful if you want to do content pre-fetching from CDN for your end viewers.

 > ⚠️
-> <strong>This package is native [ESM]() and no longer provides a CommonJS export.
-If your project uses CommonJS, you will have to convert to ESM.
+> <strong>This package is native [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and no longer provides a CommonJS export.
+If your project uses CommonJS, you will have to [convert to ESM](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c).
 Please don't open issues for questions regarding CommonJS / ESM.</strong>

 > ⚠️ HLSDownloader v2.x.x is no longer maintained and we will not accept any backport requests.

 ### 🏠 [Homepage](https://nurrony.github.io/hlsdownloader)

+### Features

+- Auto retry download
+- Support for progress bars
+- Support for custom HTTP Headers
+- Support for custom HTTP Client
+- Concurrent download segments with multiple http connections

 ## Prerequisites